Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Conclusion

 \section{Conclusion}

-In this work, we introduced Pianist Transformer, establishing a new state-of-the-art in expressive piano performance rendering through large-scale self-supervised pre-training.
-By learning from a 10-billion-token MIDI corpus with a unified representation, our model overcomes the data scarcity that has hindered prior methods from learning the complex mapping between musical structure and expression.
-Our experiments provide compelling evidence for this paradigm shift: Pianist Transformer not only excels on objective metrics but achieves a quality level statistically indistinguishable from human artists in subjective evaluations, where its renderings were sometimes preferred.
-Furthermore, our model demonstrates robust performance across diverse musical styles, a direct benefit of its pre-trained foundation.
-Ultimately, Pianist Transformer demonstrates that scaling self-supervised learning is a promising path toward generating music with genuine human-level artistry, establishing an effective and scalable paradigm for future research in computational music performance.
+In this work, we introduced Pianist Transformer, demonstrating a shift in expressive piano performance rendering from a supervised paradigm to large-scale self-supervised learning.
+By learning from a 10B-token MIDI corpus under a unified representation, our approach overcomes the data limitations that have constrained prior methods in modeling the complex relationship between musical structure and expressive performance.
+Our experiments demonstrate that Pianist Transformer establishes a new state of the art across both objective metrics and subjective evaluations.
+In particular, subjective listening study shows that the model achieves human-level expressive quality under blind evaluation.
+Moreover, the model shows promising performance across diverse musical styles, suggesting the potential of large-scale self-supervised pre-training to improve stylistic robustness.
+Overall, our results indicate that scaling self-supervised learning provides a powerful foundation for music modeling, opening a new direction for future research in expressive piano performance rendering.